besrabasant/ssh-tunnel-manager/README.md

 SSH Tunnel Manager (**sshtm**) allows you to manage SSH tunnel configurations for easy setup and use of port forwarding via SSH.

+## Current Version

+**SSH Tunnel Manager (sshtm) v1.0.0**

+Ensure you are using the latest version to benefit from the newest features and improvements.

 ## Features

 - **Save Configuration**: Store SSH tunnel configurations including descriptions for later use.